-Words from the Founder of Trans Pride & We The People
+Words from the Founder/CEO of Trans Pride & May Is:

 Last year I stepped out on faith and took a chance on the second part of my vision from Capital Trans Pride in 2007 to May Is?
 “All About Trans” in 2018.
 Being a visionary was like a dream come true!
 We had 16 outstanding events in the community—not only showing up with enthusiasm; but, also expressing our true feelings with tears, joy, excitement, cheers coupled with moments of silence, and somber moments of shared facts about ourselves, including educational opportunities.
 Additionally, the various workshops, conversations of truths, discussions and presentations of social justice issues coupled with a great location and meeting new friends was an experience which will last for a lifetime.
 In sum, we gathered as a group and one-on-one; discussed mutually beneficial topics and above all—thoroughly enjoyed each other including the wonderfully tasty foods.
 But, the best part of the experience was how we lived and shared our truths from our hearts!
 We seemed to clearly understand each other and learn from each other.
 And, from Town Halls-- that’s a great ending to an outstanding event of the year.